Assessing contending teams' MLB trade deadline activity

 Arizona made a huge splash by adding Tigers outfielder J.D.
 Martinez.
 After getting hit in the hand, Martinez has been launching home runs in the desert.
 Both teams should make the playoffs, and they are both dangerous to the frontrunners.

-The Indians entered Monday with nine wins in their last 10 games.
+Indians — The Indians entered Monday with nine wins in their last 10 games.
 The rotation is starting to come together, and the lineup, led by Jose Ramirez has been hard to stop.
-Cleveland were quiet, but did add reliever Joe Smith on Monday.
+Cleveland was quiet during the summer, but did add reliever Joe Smith on Monday.

-Boston were desperate for a third baseman, and they helped their cause by acquiring All-Star Eduardo Nunez.
+Red Sox — Boston was desperate for a third baseman, and they helped their cause by acquiring All-Star Eduardo Nunez.
 Nunez has already helped the team with a two-home run game.
 He may have been the piece this team was missing.

-The Red Sox also added reliever Addison Reed from the New York Mets.
+The Red Sox also added reliever Addison Reed from the Mets.
 Reed will be the team's setup man in front of Craig Kimbrel, and he could be an important piece during the postseason.
-Boston did not make huge splashes, but they made a couple of important moves.
+Boston didn't make huge splashes this summer, but they made a couple of important moves.